-Put your water in something cute.Buying a cute new bottle can be just the kick in the butt you need to up your intake.
+Put your water in something cute.Buying a new bottle can be just the kick in the butt you need to up your water intake.
 You'll want to bring it everywhere!
-Just like that cute new yoga mat that gets you to class, or the adorable planner that makes you WANT to plan your day and helps you stay organized.
+Just like that cool new yoga mat that gets you to class, or the adorable planner that makes you WANT to plan your day and helps you stay organized.

-- Or try a Smart bottle.These high-tech bottles, like the Spring smart bottle, have reminders that often sync with your smart-phone or glows to gently nudge you to take another sip.
+Use a Smart bottle.These high-tech bottles, like the Icewater's Smart Water Bottle, have reminders that often sync with your smart-phone or glows to gently nudge you to take another sip.

-Infuse flavors with fruit.An old but good tip - using flavors like lime, lemon, or berries to give your tastebuds some excitement if you're not used to drinking so much plain water.
+Infuse flavors with fruit.An old but good tip - using flavors like lime, lemon, or berries to give your taste buds some excitement.
+If you're not used to drinking so much plain water infusing water helps..

 Set reminders on your phone.It will probably seem annoying at first, but pretty soon won't even need reminders to drink more water.
 The Google Calendar app has a great built-in reminder feature that will make this super easy.
-Plan to drink a few ounces at least every 20 or 30 minutes.

-- Or make a DIY marked bottle.You know the bottles with tick marks that symbolize how much water you should have consumed by a certain time of day?
+Make a DIY water bottle.You know the bottles with tick marks that symbolize how much water you should have consumed by a certain time of day?
 They're super easy to DIY.

 Use meals as a built-in reminder.This one is very easy!
-Every time you sit down to a meal, drink or chug at least one glass of water.
+Every time you sit down to a meal, drink or chug at least one 8 ounce glass of water.

-Use an app to track your intake.Make it even easier to track how much water you've consumed with the help of a free app like Daily Water Free, MyPlate, or FitBit.
+Use an app to track your intake.Make it even easier to track how much water you've consumed with the help of a free fitness app like Daily Water Free, MyPlate, or FitBit.

-Eat water-rich foodsAdding fruits and vegetables to your diet is a sneaky way to get more water every day.
+Eat water-rich foodsAdding fruits and vegetables to your diet is a sneaky but tasty way to get more water every day.
 Foods with a high water content include: